top of page

 Carriers that use GPS systems for IRP and IFTA must ask the following questions to comply with the regulations:

-Does the system record the beginning and ending readings of the odometer for the trip?
+• Does the system record the beginning and ending odometer readings for the trip?